brugr9/Heartbeat51/README.md

 ## Description

 An Unreal&reg; Engine project as proof-of-concept for receiving physiological data from Polar&reg; H10 heart rate monitor.
+A conceivable application could be an exergame or a software for a physical eSports tournament like *Arena Games Triathlon&trade;*.

 * Index Terms:
   * Physiological Measuring, Electrocardiogram, Heart Rate